jdomainapp/jda/ReadMe.md

    (add the option `-DskipTests=true` if needed)

 ## Deploy a module project together with test classes
+TODO: update this section to extend the deployment task in the previous section.

 This creates an assembly that contains everything from the previous section plus all the test classes.

 1. Check that `maven-assembly-plugin` is added to the JDA root's `pom.xml` and configured